JQCoburn/X5S-printer-config/README.md

 Current configuration:
 * E3D V6 hotend
 * Zesty Nimble V1.1 Extruder
-* Sensorless homing on X & Y
+* Sensorless homing on X & Y & Z
 * Dual Z-Axis

 # Note that this is currently a Work In Progress and I'm still testing and tuning for my printer.